singularhum/dealsFeedCanada/README.md

 ![Screenshot of the Discord channels and sample of deals posted](https://i.imgur.com/lGcqWVN.png)

-### Frequency
-Deals are checked every 10 minutes.
-It may be reduced in the future.
-There is some uncertainty due to some APIs being undocumented so I don't know their rate limits to prevent IP bans.

 ### When are deals considered hot?
 A deal turns hot once a deal reaches a minimum score within a time range.
 These are my own personal preferences which may change as I test it.
 This was done to highlight rising deals I may have ignored or missed.
 This isn't perfect so price errors or low stock items might not be alive long enough to hit the hot status.
 - /r/bapcsalescanada - 20+ score within 2 hours